Ring deconvolution microscopy: exploiting symmetry for efficient spatially varying aberration correction: Results

 \subsubsection{Blind deblurring}

 One intriguing extension of RDM is to perform deblurring without calibration data (\emph{blind deblurring}).
 Such a situation may arise because measuring PSFs is difficult, inconvenient, or not available for images captured in the past.
 Blind deblurring involves joint estimation of the PSF and the deblurred object from a single image (see Methods~\ref{methods:blind}).

-In principal, blind deblurring can be applied to any spatially-varying system; however, it is computationally intensive, so we demonstrate here only the simple case of a shift-invariant system.
+In principal, this can be done for any spatially-varying system; however, it is computationally intensive, so we demonstrate here only the simple case of a space-invariant system.
 Thus, only the spherical Seidel coefficient needs to be estimated.
 Results are shown in Fig.~\ref{fig:4} along with non-blind deconvolution methods for comparison.
 The blind deconvolution result is similar to that of Seidel deconvolution, though cannot resolve the smallest features and has overly high contrast due to noise.
-This can be mitigated by regularization.

 Future work extending this idea to spatially-varying systems could use DeepRD, which is more computationally efficient than ring deconvolution, to iteratively search over the space of deblurring networks and choose the network with the sharpest reconstruction.